katriannas/neighborlists/README.md

 A project to compare the efficiency of algorithms to build neighbor lists in molecular dynamics simulations.
 <br/>
 ### Folders ###
-randomgenerators: Python scripts for generating configurations of N particles in d-dimensional space.
+randomgenerators: Python scripts for generating random distributions of particles.